Siddapur Taluk: Mosques

 Jamiya Masjid is located in Siddapur, the taluk headquarters.

 Churches

 Holy Rosary Catholic Church, Ravindranagar is situated in Ravindranagar, Siddapur.

+Mutt

+Sri Murughamutt, a Veerashaiva - Lingayat Mutt is located in Basavanna Galli, Siddapur, the taluk headquarters.

 Banking/Finance facilities

 Several villages and taluk headquarters have banking facilities of Nationalized Banks and certain financial institutions are also functioning in the taluk.

 Special sweet dishes in Siddapur

 Jack-fruit and banana chips, Fresh Sugarcane juice are special.

 Kadubu: The main ingredients are jackfruit pulp and jaggery.
 The batter is prepared and with some additional ingredients, the batter is put into a container and steamed.
 The dessert is a local delicacy and is served hot with ghee.

 Holge: Well these are not similar to pancakes but one could say that these are the sweet equivalents of tortillas.
 One variant is made with gram flour and jaggery while the other is made with coconuts.

 Todadevu : It is a special kind of thin crust dosa made out of jaggery/sugarcane juice.